 For those of you wondering, our divorce attorney in Salt Lake City Emy A. Cordano says that social security payments, Medicaid, and unemployment benefits will not be affected by the partial government shutdown.

-Schedule a free consultation with our lawyers to learn more about how the government shutdown might affect your divorce proceedings in Salt Lake City or elsewhere in Utah.
+Schedule a legal consultation with our lawyers to learn more about how the government shutdown might affect your divorce proceedings in Salt Lake City or elsewhere in Utah.
 Call our offices at 801-804-5152 today.